VOLUNTEER

 About this role

-• Undertaking an initial assessment of each client’s needs and situation
+• Undertaking an initial assessment of a client’s needs and situation

 • Advising clients with rent arrears how to safeguard their home